insin/nwb/docs/Commands.md

 * The Babel 5 [constant-elements](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/advanced/transformers/optimisation/react/constant-elements.md) and [inline-elements](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/advanced/transformers/optimisation/react/inline-elements.md) React optimisation transforms will be used.
 * Code will be minified and have dead code elimination performed on it (for example, to remove development mode features from React).

-To create a development build, set NODE_ENV to 'development' when running this command. nwb supports a cross-platform way to do this:
+To create a development build, set the `NODE_ENV` environment variable to `'development'` when running the `buils` command.

+nwb supports a cross-platform way of doing this, using [argv-set-env](https://github.com/kentcdodds/argv-set-env):

 ```
 nwb build --set-env-NODE_ENV=development